Langchain vs Langgraph: 2026 Guide

 • Smaller community (yet to be expanded)

-• Even more set up is needed
+• Even more setup is needed

 Which of the two is the best to pick?